Antique Spool Cabinets

 • Silk

 Each manufacturer tried to design a unique case that would appeal to the customers' sense of style and reflect the quality of the thread inside.
-Because of this, most of the cases were made of higher grade woods like walnut, maple, or oak.
+Because of this most of the cases were made of higher grade woods like walnut, maple, or oak.
 Decals would have been applied that advertised the manufacturer and the quality of the thread.
-Later, spool cabinets for home use were created to store the variety of threads that the seamstress might need, and these were often unmarked and could be manufactured out of lesser quality woods.

-What to Look for in Antique Spool Cabinets
+What to Look For in Antique Spool Cabinets

 Another item that often gets replaced is the knobs.
 Each type of cabinet had a distinctive knob with very little exception - Victorians were fond of details.
-There are various reference books that give the details of the knobs, and investing in one would be wise.
+There are various reference books that give the details of the knobs and investing in one would be wise.
 Sometimes doing some research on the company will give you the details you need.
-For example, if you are being told that a Coats and Clark spool cabinet was circa 1925, a little research would show you that it could not have been made before 1952 when J.P.
+For example, if you are being told that a Coats and Clark spool cabinet was circa 1925 a little research would show you that it could not have been made before 1952 when J.P.
 Coats and Clarks Thread merged.

 The value of an antique spool cabinet is determined in a variety of ways.
 Some things that an appraiser will evaluate are: